-The Associate Director, People and Culture, will assign a primary contact person for the respondent who will provide procedural guidance and assist the respondent as appropriate.
+The Associate Director, Student Engagement will assign a primary contact person for the respondent who will provide procedural guidance and assist the respondent as appropriate.

 - 1. The case management team will review the report of the investigation and consider its findings. - 2.
-The case management team has the authority to determine the university's response. - The case management team will normally respond to the report with its decision within 10 business days. - b) The case management team may sanction the respondent, up to and including recommending suspension or expulsion.
+The case management team has the authority to determine the university's response. - a) The case management team will normally respond to the report with its decision within 10 business days. - b) The case management team may sanction the respondent, up to and including recommending suspension or expulsion.
 Authority to temporarily or permanently suspend a student rests with the President.
-Authority to take corrective action against an employee, inclusive of termination of an employee, shall also rest with the President in this instance. - c) The decision and any sanction will be communicated in writing to the parties.
-Where the respondent is an employee, the respondent will be made aware of both the decision and the sanction, however the survivor will only be told the decision, in keeping with BC employment legislation. - d) A copy of the written communication to each of the parties will be kept in a secure location and retained in accordance with the university's records management quidelines.
+Authority to take corrective action against an employee, inclusive of termination of an employee, shall also rest with the President in this instance. - c) The decision and any sanction will be communicated in writing to the parties. - d) A copy of the written communication to the survivor and respondent will be kept in a secure location and retained in accordance with the university's records management guidelines.